ignaciofrizzera/music-activity-data-etl/README.md

 ## Original Idea
 The original idea of this project was to use the song characteristics I mentioned earlier, and by a hand-made dataset of similar songs, train a machine learning model that could decide if two songs sounded similar or not.

-This could be done as a side-project in the future, since I'll have a very interesting dataset as this ETL keeps on running.
+This could be done as a side-project in the future, since I'll have a very interesting and diversified dataset as this ETL keeps on running.